 Ask the Expert: The comfort factor from underfloor heating

-Andrew Currie of Schlüter-Systems discusses the benefits and installation options for underfloor heating systems, and how to create a cosy and energy-efficient heating solution
+Andrew Curry of Schlüter-Systems discusses the benefits and installation options for underfloor heating systems, and how to create a cosy and energy-efficient heating solution

 What are the key benefits of using underfloor heating systems compared to traditional heating methods?